 - Not good for cold weather

 Fingerless gloves protect your palms and the back of your hands.
 There are openings for each of your fingers.
 These gloves may be cooler because you have maximum airflow.
-However, there’s no protection for your fingers.
-These gloves are typically made out of leather.
-What’s nice about these is that you have full dexterity while wearing them.
-The downside of them is that you may experience increased hand fatigue.
+However, there’s no protection for your fingers, so they're not recommended for motorcycle riding.

 Winter short-cuff motorcycle gloves are designed to withstand colder temperatures.
 These gloves will have varying levels of insulation to make them suitable for different temperature levels.
 These gloves tend to lack breathability, so they can make your hands sweat if it’s too warm.
 The short cuff tends to be the downfall of winter gloves.
 It can leave a gap between your gloves and jacket, allowing cold air to get in.

 If you attend track days or race your motorcycle, you need gloves with extra protection.
 Race gloves are made of leather with extra reinforcement pads on the palm to give you a better grip.
 Your knuckles will also have extra protection.
 The most protective option is a Kevlar knuckle guard and additional protection plates down each finger.